-induction.
+Analysis of plans by structural induction in this way thus does not work for 3APL.
+In order to be able to prove correctness properties of 3APL programs however, one can perhaps imagine that it is important to have some kind of induction.
 As we will show in the sequel, the kind of induction that can be used to reason about 3APL programs, is induction on the number of PR rule applications in a transition sequence.
 We will introduce a dynamic logic for 3APL based on this idea.

-3.1 Syntax
+4.1 Syntax